Algo Natural

-Algo Natural is the eighth studio album recorded by Mexican singer Alejandra Guzmán, and it was released on September 14, 1999 by RCA and BMG U.S. Latin.
+Algo Natural (Something Natural) is the eighth studio album recorded by Mexican singer Alejandra Guzmán, and it was released on September 14, 1999 by RCA and BMG U.S. Latin.

 Album information

 The album was her second produced by Oscar Lopez (tracks 1 to 7) and the first by Juan Carlos Calderón (tracks 9 to 14), and both co-produced the track "Paloma Herida".
 It is the first album by the singer to include more than eleven tracks (and to date the only) with fourteen.
 This was the only time that Guzmán worked with both producers.

 Three singles were released to promote the album, "Algo Natural", "Enemigos" and "Si no te has ido, vete".
 "Enemigos" being the most successful.
 She received a Latin Grammy nomination for Best Female Rock Vocal Performance.
 It lost to Shakira's "Octavo Día" at the first Latin Grammy Awards.

 At the time of release, this album was considered a flop, but eventually led to a Gold Certification in Mexico.